sai-prasanna/sai-prasanna.github.io/_posts/2018-06-05-learning-long-term-dependencies-rnn.md

 This paper makes a significant experiment to improve a crucial behaviour of RNNs on long sequences.
 The ablation study is well done.
-This auxillary loss reminded me of the [World models](https://worldmodels.github.io/) paper where the task of predicting future states improves current tasks output.
+This auxillary loss reminded me little of a bit unrelated [World models](https://worldmodels.github.io/) paper where the task of predicting future states improves the current task.